-This is the most flexible of the three concentrations, allowing the widest choice of electives.
-Students who are considering graduate study often pursue this concentration, as do some students aiming for pre-college teaching, but the flexible requirements of the concentration are also appropriate for students with other goals.
+The Standard Concentration in Mathematics is the most flexible of the three concentrations offered, allowing the widest choice of electives.
+Students who are considering graduate study often pursue this concentration, as do some students aiming for pre-college teaching.
+The flexible requirements of the concentration are also appropriate for students with other goals.

-The program described above is an adequate undergraduate mathematics program by national standards.
-However, the Committee on the Undergraduate Program of the Mathematical Association of America has recommended that mathematics majors pursue a kind of in-depth study of mathematics that goes beyond the requirements outlined above.
-Consistent with that recommendation, the department encourages its students to take at least two additional mathematical science courses at the 400-level, in addition to the 38 hour program described above.
-Ideally these courses should be part of a sequence that builds upon and shows the inter-relations between other courses in the major.
-Whether the courses are applications-oriented or theoretical is not important.
-This recommendation is particularly important for students contemplating graduate study in mathematics.
+The Committee on the Undergraduate Program of the Mathematical Association of America has recommended that mathematics majors pursue a kind of in-depth study of mathematics that goes beyond the requirements outlined in the Catalog.
+Consistent with that recommendation, the department encourages its students to take at least two additional mathematical science courses at the 400-level.

 By careful planning, students can build a unifying theme into their study-in-depth option.
-Four relatively common examples are:
+Relatively common examples are:

 Other coherent study-in-depth programs can be designed by students and their advisors.